circonus-labs/circonus-gometrics/README.md

 	// when a given submission fails (due to retries) if the
 	// time the url was last updated is > than this, the trap
 	// url will be refreshed (e.g. if the broker is changed
-	// in the UI)
+	// in the UI) default 5 minutes cmc.CheckManager.Check.MaxURLAge = "5m"
-	cmc.CheckManager.Check.MaxUrlAge = 300 * time.Second
 	// custom display name for check, default: "InstanceId /cgm" cmc.CheckManager.Check.DisplayName = ""